derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 ============================
 `Mitsuba <http://www.mitsuba-renderer.org/>`_ is an open-source, research grade, physically-based rendering system in the spirit of `PBRT <http://www.pbrt.org/>`_.
 Mitsuba meets most of the needs of ``MORTICIA``, specifically
- - Capable of spectral rendering with an arbitrary number of spectral bins (recompilation of Mitsuba is required when altering the number of spectral bins).
+ - Capable of spectral radiometric rendering with an arbitrary number of spectral bins (recompilation of Mitsuba is required when  altering the number of spectral bins).
  - Capable of using spectral radiant environment maps with any number of spectral bins in the lat/long format.
 These environment maps can be generated and written to OpenEXR files using the `morticia.rad.librad.RadEnv` class.
  - Option to output linear and unprocessed radiometric quantities.
 That is, if the input quantities are absolute